 It’s like an X-ray vision camera that has the most powerful magnifying ability getting all the intricate details of the most deep-seated cells and blood vessels.

 They have named this technique as uDISCO or ultimate 3D imaging of solvent-cleared organs – a variant of the original 3DISCO technique.
 However, 3DISCO has a few limitations that the fluorescence doesn’t last for long and the procedure is more tedious compared to that of uDISCO.

 What are the advantages one can think of with uDISCO?
 Intact neurons can be inspected very closely for the first time that can never be achieved with conventional imaging techniques.
 This could help us understand the mechanisms behind various neurodegenerative diseases such as stroke, Alzheimer’s and Parkinson’s disease.
 And imagine conducting an autopsy without the need to cut up the corpse.
 The applications are numerous and promising.
-Check out this New Scientist video that gives you an idea of how uDISCO works.
+Check out the awesome video below that gives you an idea of how uDISCO works.

 Pan C, Cai R, Quacquarelli FP, et al. Shrinkage-mediated imaging of entire organs and organisms using uDISCO.
 Nat Meth 2016;advance online publication.